janaSunrise/project-quickstart/README.md

 ## Tech Stack used

 - `Requests`: To obtain the gitignore for a certain type, or language.
+- `Colorama`: Use to provide a colorful UI To the Command Line.

 ## How to run the project?